Common Poisonous Plants for Cats to Avoid

 So, what’s lurking in your living room that could be a cause for concern?
 That’s right, a number of common houseplants pack a poisonous punch.
 The stunning peace lily, with its glossy leaves, could cause havoc if ingested by your feline friend, leading to oral irritation and an upset tummy.
 And those sago palms that give your home a tropical vibe?
 They’re not as friendly as they look—ingesting just a few seeds can result in liver failure for your unsuspecting pet.

 Let’s not say goodbye to the deceptive lilies.
 True lilies—the ones with ‘lily’ in their common name, like Easter lilies, tiger lilies, and daylilies—are real villains in the feline world.
-Eating even a tiny amount of any part of these plants can cause severe kidney damage in cats, and sadly, sometimes it is irreversible.
+Eating even a tiny amount of any part of these plants can cause severe kidney damage in cats, and sadly, sometimes it’s irreversible.
 Cats, being cats, might not show immediate symptoms either, making these plants all the more dangerous.

 And then there’s the aloe vera.
 Yes, your go-to for sunburn relief is a no-go for your cat.
 It might soothe your skin, but it will wreak havoc on your cat’s digestive system.
 Who would’ve thought?